 We grow up with an excellent understanding of body language.
 The development of that understanding begins in infancy with our communication with care givers.

 If you have ever held a lively animated baby, and looked and listened to them, they work very hard to connect with care givers.
 Those babies know there is survival value in keeping the people who feed them connected.
-So they look and act charming to keep the oxytocin flowing.
+So they look and act charming to keep the oxytocin flowing in the caregiver brain.

 The nonverbal communications amplifies the verbal communication, and we all learn to describe what we counselors call congruence or incongruence in the match-up between verbal and physical communications as we gain some life experience.

 Oftentimes we say the person who is incongruent is lieing about whatever question we have asked them because of how we feel when observing an incongruence, because we are not aware of the nuances being developed by the researchers in this field.